silvematt/BDawn/README.md

 2) <code>node createtables.js</code> - to create the tables

 After that, just run the Server.js through node (located in "src/server") and you'll have the server and game running.

+You can start by going to the <b>cRegister</b> route to register an account and start playing: <code>http://localhost:3000/cRegister</code>